Abedin022/school_management_system_using_php/README.md

 # school_management_system_using_php
 This is a simple School Management System which is created using raw Php and mysql.

-I haven't worked too much on the front end, because this was already been taken care of by admin LTE template.
-I just configured it according to my settings.
+I used Admin LTE Template for some purpose, there is not much work done at the front end.

-Then the back end part is done using pure php and mysql.
+The back end part is done using pure php and mysql.
 I used LAMP stack as my development environment.

 This system contains the following modules: